GordonPmnt/test/README.md

 `
 ```

-This create an "<input>" tag, with a random classname and CSS code attached.
+This create an "input" tag, with a random classname and CSS code attached.